 - As a national entry level for athletes new to the sport

-Provisional classifications may be allocated by a classifier in a face to face consultation in conjunction with a medical certificate of diagnosis or on receipt of a medical diagnosis form and provisional classification form.
+Provisional classifications may be allocated by a classifier in a face to face consultation in conjunction with a medical certificate of diagnostics or on receipt of a medical diagnostics form.

 A national classification is a sport specific classification carried out by a classification panel trained by the IF, or under the training recommendations set by the IF.